Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Introduction

 \begin{restatable*}{proposition}{simplenofiber} Let $\upsilon \colon K \to K$ be the generator of a cyclic subgroup of order $4g+2$ of $\modg$ for $g \geq 3$, and denote by $\Pi$ the corresponding mapping torus.
 Let $\Pi *_{\delta} \Pi$ be the amalgamated free product determined by the automorphism $\delta \colon K \to K$.
 Then the Putman--Wieland conjecture NFO($g,0,0$) holds if and only if the surface-by-$F_2$ group $\Pi *_{\delta} \Pi$ fails to virtually algebraically fiber. \end{restatable*}

 The group $\Pi \ast_{\delta} \Pi$ surjects onto $\mod1$.
 In a sense, the latter is ``one Dehn twist away" from being the product $K \times \modg$.

-We conclude the paper with some results, stated in Section \ref{sec:quotients}, on the nature of the finitely generated normal subgroups and the virtual homological torsion for this potential class of non-virtually fibered surface-by-surface and surface-by-free groups that do not virtually algebraically fiber.
-Notably, these results apply to non-virtually fibered free-by-free groups, which exist by \cite{KVW20}.
+In analogy with Theorem \ref{thm:main} one may ask about the existence of free-by-free or free-by-surface groups with no virtual excessive homology, or equivalently which do not virtually algebraically fiber.
+In this realm we can reach in most cases an affirmative answer, which naturally extends also to the case where the fiber group is free abelian.

+\begin{restatable*}{theorem}{freebyfreenv} For each $n \geq 2$, and each $m \geq 4$ (respectively $m \geq 2$) there exist groups of the form $ F_{m} \rtimes \G$ (respectively $\Z^{m} \rtimes \G$), where $\G$ is a copy of $F_n$ or the fundamental group of a surface of genus $n$, with no virtual excessive homology or, equivalently, that are not virtually algebraically fibered.
+Therefore these groups are not virtually RFRS. \end{restatable*}

+Note, in contrast, that these groups are virtually residually $p$, hence virtually residually finite solvable, see Lemma \ref{lm:RFS}.
+The interest in RFRS groups stems from their role in various areas of group theory, including the study of $3$--manifold groups (\cite{Ag08}) and algebraic fibrations (\cite{K20}).
+Free groups are RFRS, and so are their direct products: it is not obvious how to decide if other extensions of free (or surface) groups are RFRS.
+Theorem \ref{thm:freebyfreenv} as well as the previous results, makes a step in that direction.

+We point out that Theorem \ref{thm:freebyfreenv} has no implication on the suitable analog of the Putman-Wieland conjecture in the context of automorphisms of free groups, which is known to be true in light of \cite{HF16}.

-This paper is organized as follows: In Section \ref{sec:prelim}, we give background on the homology of surface-by-surface and surface-by-free groups and of their finite index subgroups, and state the Putman-Wieland conjecture.
-Our main results, \Cref{thm:main}, \Cref{thm:surfacebyfree} and \Cref{prop:simplenofiber} are proven in Section \ref{sec:mainresults}.
-The results on subgroups and virtual homological torsion of non-virtually fibered surface-by-surface, surface-by-free and free-by-free groups are presented in Section \ref{sec:quotients}.
+This paper is organized as follows: In Section \ref{sec:prelim}, we give background on the homology of the extensions we are considering, and of their finite index subgroups, and state the Putman-Wieland conjecture. \Cref{thm:main} and \Cref{prop:simplenofiber} are proven in Section \ref{sec:mainresults}, while Theorem \ref{thm:freebyfreenv} is proven in Section \ref{sec:fbf}.